Karyn Pugliese: Early life

-Pugliese was in journalism school during the years of the Kanehsatake resistance, Ipperwash Crisis and standoff at Gustefsen Lake.
-She was so distressed by the way media covered these events, out of context and stereotyping Indigenous people "as angry warriors threatening an otherwise peaceful Canada," that when she attended her graduation ceremony at Pikwakanagan she was embarrassed to admit she'd studied journalism and told her people she was thinking about becoming historian instead.
+Pugliese was born and raised in Ottawa, Ontario, but frequently visited Pikwàkanagàn in her youth.
+Most of her close family lived off-reserve in Ottawa.
 After graduating Pugliese worked short-term contracts at CBC Radio Ottawa's Morning Show, Sounds Like Canada and CTV television, Ottawa.
-As a single mother of a young child, Pugliese found it difficult to balance motherhood with the instability of a journalism career.
 For a time she left journalism and worked as a technical writer in the federal government.
 Around this time she returned to Carleton University to complete an M.A. in history.
 Her thesis 'So, where are you from?'
 Glimpsing the history of Ottawa-Gatineau's urban Indian communities is a history of the off-reserve community she grew up in.